-Cancer Council Victoria is offering a free Nurse Ambassador Program for practice nurses looking to broaden their scope of practice to include cancer screening and prevention activities across their whole practice.
-This program is free and open to all practice nurses in Victoria.
+Cancer Council Victoria offers a free Nurse Ambassador Program for practice nurses looking to broaden their scope of practice to include cancer screening and prevention activities across their whole practice, with a focus on under-screened communities.

 The Nurse Ambassador Program will provide practice nurses with the latest clinical knowledge about the three national cancer screening programs (bowel, breast and cervical) and viral hepatitis, so they can effectively discuss and endorse cancer screening participation and drive cancer screening uptake in their practice.
-The program will also focus on how to engage and support underscreened communities in cancer screening and achieve health equity for all Australians.
-Nurses will be recognised as ‘Cancer Screening Ambassadors’ after completing a series of four online webinars plus a reflective practice activity in their own practice.
-Nurse will be further supported with ongoing cancer screening updates, information and professional development via access to Cancer Council Victoria’s Speculum Newsletter.
+The program will also focus on how to engage and support under-screened communities in cancer screening and achieve health equity for all Australians.

 - Apply the latest cancer screening program information to effectively discuss and encourage eligible patients to participate in bowel, breast, cervical, and viral hepatitis screening and HPV vaccination.